 I thought this movie had a really good premise.
-It could have worked really effectively, providing plenty of comedy and culturally relevant racial tension.
+It could have worked really effectively, as it could have provided plenty of comedy focused on the culturally relevant racial issues in the United States.
 Meet the Blacks was definitely at its best when it was focused on this premise.
-There were plenty of effective comedic moments surrounding this idea, a good portion of this coming from the awkward situational comedy at the beginning of the movie.
-Unfortunately, the filmmakers seemed to get distracted when trying to explain how Carl was able to buy this new home.
+Unfortunately, the filmmakers seemed to get distracted from this premise while trying to explain how Carl was able to buy his new home.

 The writers definitely got carried away here.
-Rather than just imply that he worked hard, and saved money, the writers went in a very elaborate and stereotypical direction.
-This storyline pulled a lot of focus away from the premise, and I was not into it.
-From there, there was no real plot for the rest of the movie, and every actor delivered cartoon-ish, over-the-top performances that took me out of the movie.
-Meet the Blacks was a fun idea, and there were some fun moments scattered throughout, but overall I thought the movie could have been done better.
-At the end of the day, however, this was supposed to be a stupid comedy, and that is exactly what it was.
+Rather than just imply that he worked hard, and saved money, the writers went down a rabbit hole and came up with an explanation that was stereotypical and not very funny.
+On top of that, there was no real plot for the rest of the movie, and every actor delivered cartoon-ish, over-the-top performances that repeatedly took me out of the movie.
+Meet the Blacks had a fun idea, and there were some fun moments scattered throughout the movie, but overall I thought it could have been done a lot better.